 So long as there is a detectable amount of hCG in your urine, the test will yield a positive result.

-Taking a pregnancy test using urine from your first morning bathroom trip is recommended because it has the highest concentration of hCG.
+Although a pregnancy test can be taken at any point during the day, taking a pregnancy test using urine from your first bathroom trip of the morning is recommended because it has the highest concentration of hCG.

 This is especially important for those choosing to test early, specifically on or around the first day of your due period.

-How Soon Will A Pregnancy Test Read Positive?
+How Soon a Pregnancy Test Will Read Positive

 HCG is detectable in urine 12-14 days after conception.
 This means it is usually detectable around the first day of your due period.